“How we spend our days is how we spend our lives.” -Annie Dillard

-- Work for the long term in your everyday tasks.
-Set a plan and stay committed to it in your daily tasks, and stick to specific daily goals for staff.
-For example, you may have a daily goal for your insurance producer to make 30 calls per day.
-Or, say your process includes sending a handwritten note to every lead along with their initial quote.
-It's crucial your producers follow this procedure, so, over time you can assess its effectiveness in supporting your long term goals.
+- Have a long-term mindset.
+Set a plan and stay committed to it, even as you complete your daily tasks, and stick to specific daily goals.
+For example, you might have a daily goal of making 30 calls per day or a process that includes sending a handwritten note to every lead along with their initial quote.
+It's crucial that your producers follow these procedures, so that over time you can assess their effectiveness in supporting your long-term goals.

 - If you’re calling a lead, start every conversation by addressing the form they filled out.
-Say something simple that refers to the fact that the consumer took action first, like "Hi, this is [Name] from [Carrier Name]!
+Always refer to the fact that the consumer took action first, like "Hi, this is [Name] from [Carrier Name]!
 I received the form you filled out for your [automobile make and model/home address/etc.].
-I have your rate right here, and just a couple questions to verify the information you provided.
+I have your rate right here, and have just a couple questions to verify the information you provided.
 Sound good?”
-This tactic dramatically changes the conversation and removes the opportunity for consumers to say "I didn't want a quote."
+This tactic dramatically changes the conversation and removes the opportunity for consumers to say, "I didn't want a quote."

 - Inspire your staff.
 Every one-on-one conversation, team meeting, training experience, and even non-verbal communication (signs on walls, emails, etc.) are a chance to promote positive culture, review goals, and give credit for a job well done.

-- Realize that not every lead who comes through is going to close immediately.
-The best agents reach out to everyone, but they can forecast consumers whom they can close quickly vs. those who will need more time to make a decision.
+- Realize that not every lead will close immediately.
+The best agents reach out to everyone but are able to forecast which consumers they can close quickly vs. those who will need more time to make a decision.
 While some consumers will immediately purchase policies, the most successful agents tend to use EverQuote leads as a pipeline for the upcoming three to six months.
-Close the deals you can now, and "market" to the consumers who you have in mind for the future, basically building out your pipeline with interested prospects.
+Close the deals you can now, and "market" to the consumers you have in mind for the future, basically building out your pipeline with interested prospects.

 - Track your dispositional data and percentages.
 Successful agents track at least the following KPIs: contacted/not contacted, quoted, sold/not sold.
-Tracking these helps you identify trends and make informed decisions about which marketing strategies are working or are not working.
+Tracking these helps you identify trends and make informed decisions about which marketing strategies are working well.